maryrosecook/coquette/README.md

 * `center`: The center of the entity, e.g. `{ x: 10, y: 20 }`.
 * `size`: The size of the entity, e.g. `{ x: 50, y: 30 }`.
-* `boundingBox`: The shape that best approximates the shape of the entity, either an instance of `Coquette.Collider.Shape.Rectangle` or `Coquette.Collider.Shape.Circle` with the entity passed to the constructor.
+* `boundingBox`: The shape that best approximates the shape of the entity, either `c.collider.RECTANGLE` or `c.collider.CIRCLE`.
 * `angle`: The orientation of the entity in degrees, e.g. `30`.

 And, optionally, this method: